noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 place, the Phantasmal King wouldn’t even let you send a letter...
 Since she wouldn’t allow any beings that were harmful to Kaito-san to approach him, the Phantasmal King stops the letters that were being sent to Kaito-san.
-From what I heard from hearsays...
+From what I heard from hearsay...
 It seems that anyone who tries to send a letter to Kaito-san will receive a warning letter from the Phantasmal King beforehand.
 The contents of said letter is that if they try to interact with Kaito-san for their personal gain, she won’t guarantee your life...
 Yes, if the Phantasmal King, who